 The guide will tell you about the famous Italian family who created this marvelous car brand.
 The design is specific to the car brand as this is a classic vintage car.

 This is an interesting museum with many stories that revolutionized the car model.
 Stanguellini is one of the most famous museums in Italy.

 The Museum was founded by the son of Vittorio, Francesco.
-Francesco wanted to redefine the automobile industry through the creation of lightweight automobiles that could be used for efficient races.
+Francesco wanted to redefine the automobile industry by creating lightweight automobiles that could be used for efficient races.

-The automobile has many model designs such as the Stanguellini Junio 1100 and the Stanguellini-Guzzi Colibri.
-This family-owned company has a rich heritage in the city of Modena due to the number of victories in races over the years.
+The automobile has many model designs, such as the Stanguellini Junio 1100 and the Stanguellini-Guzzi Colibri.
+This family-owned company has a rich heritage in Modena due to the number of race victories over the years.

 - The tickets to the museum are included in the tour package